JonathanMcCormickJr/ironyyyy/README.md

    - `add story` – appends a story to an epic with optional estimate metadata.
    - `update story status` – move a story through Backlog, In Progress, or Done.
    - `status summary` – prints how many epics sit in each status bucket.
+  - `2fa status` – report whether two-factor authentication is enabled for this account.
+  - `enable 2fa` – display a terminal QR (via `easy_totp::EasyTotp::qr_text`) and require a code to keep the secret.
+  - `disable 2fa` – remove the stored TOTP secret after verifying a current authenticator code.
    - `save` – immediately writes the encrypted data back to the user file.
    - `exit`/`quit` – saves and leaves the CLI.